 1964: “Don’t Let the Sun Catch You Crying” by Gerry and the Pacemakers entered the Billboard Hot 100, where it later reached #4.

-1969: The Who’s double album rock opera Tommy was released.
+1969: The Who’s fourth album and double LP rock opera Tommy was released.
 Immediately hailed by critics as the group’s breakthrough, the band set out on an extensive tour to promote the album’s release, with gigs that included the University of Leeds, the 1969 and 1970 Isle of Wight Festivals, and Woodstock.

 1969: Cilla Black’s fourth studio album Surround Yourself with Cilla was released.
 Produced by George Martin, it was Black’s first album to only be recorded and released in stereo as well as her first to fail to make the UK charts.